smartshark/promise-challenge/CfP.md

 - A trivial model that predicts everything as defective.
 [You can find the code here](approaches/baseline_all).
 - A trivial model that predicts nothing as defective.
 [You can find the code here](approaches/baseline_none).

-We will use the [autorank](https://github.com/sherbold/autorank) package for the statistical comparison of submission based on bayesian statistics with a significance level of alpha=0.95.
+We will use the [autorank](https://github.com/sherbold/autorank) package for the statistical comparison of submission based on Bayesian statistics with a significance level of alpha=0.95.
 All submissions that are practically equivalent or where the difference is inconclusive to the model with the best performance are considered as winners of the challenge.